EDS 400/500 Cr.1-3

 Educational Studies Special Topics

 The purpose of this course is to provide opportunities for teacher candidates or aspiring teachers to gain experience and knowledge for education topics.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
+Repeatable for credit - maximum 18.
 Offered Fall, Winter, Spring, Summer.

 EDS 712 Cr.3